MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BMC_Intro.md

     1. Open Microsoft Excel or other spreadsheet program.
     1. Create a header row in the first row entering the attribute names that would be used to describe products. <br> Be sure each attribute is in its own column and you include all [required attributes](hlp_BA_CONC_AboutBingMerchantCenterCatalogFile.md).
     1. Enter your product offer information in the rows below the header row, using one row for each product. <br> Each item's attribute values should be listed in the same column as the corresponding header attribute name.
-This means a product's id must be in the column with header attribute “id”.
+This means a product's id must be in the column with header attribute â€œidâ€.
     1. Save your spreadsheet as a tab delimited excel file.
 If using Microsoft Excel, save as Text (Tab delimited) (TXT).

     - **How do I update the feed file?**